Dr. Simona Raluca Gradinaru

 in areas affected by urban sprawl.
 Ecological Indicators (under rev)

 - Grădinaru S.R., Iojă C.I., Pătru-Stupariu I., Hersperger A.M., Are spatial planning objectives reflected in the evolution of urban landscape patterns?
-A framework for the evaluation of spatial planning outcomes. (submitted - Applied Geography)
+A framework for the evaluation of spatial planning outcomes. (submitted)

-- Rudolf S., Grădinaru S.R., Hersperger A. M., Impact of planning mandates on local plans: A multimethod assessment. (submitted - European Planning Studies)
+- Rudolf S., Grădinaru S.R., Hersperger A. M., Impact of planning mandates on local plans: A multimethod assessment. (under review - European Planning Studies)

-- Rudolf S., Grădinaru S.R., Evaluating the quality and implementation of local plans: an integrated approach. (submitted - Environment and Planning B)
+- Rudolf S., Grădinaru S.R., Evaluating the quality and implementation of local plans: an integrated approach. (under review - Environment and Planning B)

 - Badiu L.D, Iojă C.I, Breuste J., Artmann M., Pătroescu M., Niță